pushcx/impression/README.md

 ## What is Impression

 > Impression is still in a very early stage of development.
 Things might not
-> correctly, or not at all.
+> work correctly, or not at all.

 Impression is a modern web framework for Ruby.
 Unlike other web framework, Impression does not impose any rigid structure or paradigm, but instead provides